EntitySpaces/entityspaces.js/README.md

 ````
 **Passing in a 'context' to the Async methods**

-While this sample might not makes sense asynchronously it does show that you can use the API in any fashion you desire.
+This example shows how to pass in a context value which can be any value you desire.

 ````javascript